I’m just getting this Blog in on time before Aries season is actually over!

 Sidereal Aries – April 21st to May 12th

 So the Sun is actually in the constellation of Aries from 21st April to May 12th.
-Yes Aries is a small constellation so this is only a period of 3 weeks.
+Yes, Aries is a small constellation so this is only a period of 3 weeks.
 Well, afterall the world can only cope with so many Aries types running around doing things all the time!
-And, yes, these dates are not set in stone, over a period of a couple of centuries the dates will change in accordance with precession.
+And, yes, these dates are not set in stone, over a period of 72 years the dates will change in accordance with precession.

 So Who Needs to Really Read this?

-People who are born between April 21st and May 12th – that means that their ‘Sun’ sign is in Aries and an Aries is who they identify as.
+People who are born between April 20th and May 12th (note that I am using 20th rather than 21st, as depending on how old you are this may have been the right date for Aries when you were born [see above about precession, contact me if you want to find out for sure for yourself!]) – that means that their ‘Sun’ sign is in Aries and an Aries is who they identify as.
 People who know their astrology chart and can identify that either their Moon or their Ascendant (Rising) is in Aries.
 If your Moon is in Aries this means that you need to feel Aries qualities – you need to feel confident, free and able to lead – for emotional fulfillment.
 If your Ascendant/ Rising sign is Aries, this means that this is the sign that was on the Eastern horizon when you were born and it is what you are becoming and developing through this life.
 That’s me!
 An Aries rising… Lastly, again for those who can read their birth chart, if you have Aries on the cusp of your 6th house, this is the house of health & wellbeing (amongst other things) so it is pertinent for you.
 For those who have no idea what I’m talking about, don’t worry, there is more on Houses later.

 Also of course if you are in a significant relationship (parent, child, partner, lover, close friend or colleague) with someone who has Aries Sun, Moon or Ascendant (or 6th House) then this could be useful information for you!
 Enjoy!